AherRahul/portfolio-v1/content/articles/frontend-system-design-1-1.md

 We need to understand what happens when we type "[google.com](http://google.com/)," what DNS is, and its role in the process.

-We commonly use REST APIs, but we'll also explore how the web works, including GraphQL, gRPC protocols, and more.
+We commonly use REST API, but we'll also explore how the web works, including GraphQL, gRPC protocols, and more.
 We'll dive into networking fundamentals, how the internet works, frontend-backend interactions, REST concepts, HTTP methods, headers, CORS, and other key aspects.

 ### How the Web Works